luismigue432/bit-in-py/README.md

 # bit-in-py
-This is a spirit to transform a formation into a bit. tow script
+--This is a spirit to transform a formation into a bit. tow script
 #Para principiantes